edwardglez/Interesting-Useful-Blog/README.md

 #### * Figma (for initial wireframing), HTML, CSS, JavaScript, Node.JS, Express, Sequelize, PostgresQL, EJS-layouts, Passport, Session, Flash, Method-Override
 #### * Sample code:
 ####

+## Credits
+#### Our teammates, our General Assembly instructors, TAs, and class mates were very helpful, as well as numerous MDN and W3Schools articles for understanding CRUD.

+---

+## Future development
+#### Additions to come will be integrated image uploader capability, image carousel functionality so user can have iamge albums on posts, error logs to post for improved user experience.